How to submit

 Authors are responsible for disclosing financial support from the industry or other conflicts of interest that might bias the interpretation of results.
-In the separate paragraph authors are obliged to declare explicitly whether conflict of interest do or does not exist.
+In the separate paragraph, authors are obliged to declare explicitly whether a conflict of interest does or does not exist.

 Statement on Informed Consent